Main region

 1. Pay less tax

-3. Grow your savings
+2. Grow your super

 TIP: Give your super fund your tax file number (TFN).
 If you don't, the ATO may tax your concessional contributions at a higher rate.